pelrun/Dispel/Readme.txt

 Now you no longer need to worry about converting to-from LoROM addresses to disassemble the code you want - just enter the SNES bank/addresses you want, and DisPel does the conversion automatically.
-The SMC header is also automatically ignored, unless disabled with the "-n" option.
+If the ROM has an SMC header then skip it with the "-n" option.

 And now that you can select any section of the rom to disassemble, you don't have to worry about a 20MB+ file containing "disassembled" graphics data,